rmorshea/labox/docs/src/index.md

 }
 ```

-Put that data in a [storable](./concepts/storables.md), in this case a
+Put that data in a [storable](./concepts/storables.md).
+In this case, a
 [Pydantic](./integrations/pydantic.md) model:

 ```python